apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    default to ``UINT_MAX``, which is essentially unlimited.
 The max-age is default to ``0``, which means no age limit.

-   No queue is enable without this configuration directive, but it can also be disabled explicitly if the size is set to ``0``.
+   No queue is enabled without this configuration directive, but it can also be disabled explicitly if the size is set to ``0``.

 .. option:: metrics